PSY 100 Introduction to Psychology 3 SH

 PSY 450 Research Seminar in Psychology 3 SH

 An upper-level psychology course in which students will explore advanced topics in psychology and will be expected to design, execute and analyze their own empirical study and submit an APA-style report.
-Every semester.
-Prerequisite: PSY 324 plus three additional courses in psychology.
-General Education: Psychology.
+Every year.
+Prerequisite: PSY 324 plus 3 additional courses in psychology.

 PSY 460 Independent Study in Psychology 3 SH

 The student will do an approved original research project related to his/her field of interest under the supervision of a faculty member.
 The semester’s findings will be summarized in a formal paper.
 Every semester.
-Prerequisite: PSY 324, plus at least nine additional hours of psychology courses; minimum GPA of 3.0 and grade no lower than a “C” in PSY 201, PSY 204 and PSY 324.
+Prerequisite: PSY 324, plus at least nine additional hours of psychology courses; minimum GPA of 3.0 and grade no lower than a “C” in PSY 201, 204 and 324.
 Students must receive the permission of the department prior to registering for this course.
-General Education: Psychology.